theses on unpopular culture from a man with a mouse

 In 1951, Baker was invited back to the US for an engagement in Copa City, a nightclub in Miami, Florida.
-She agreed to the run only if the audience would be segregated.
+She agreed to the run only if the audience would not be segregated.
 Baker received death threats and bricks were thrown at the club.
 Tucker, who was booked to play Copa City following Baker, heard this and called a press conference in which she announced she would introduce Josephine Baker so if anyone wanted to do bodily harm to Ms. Baker they'd have to go through Sophie first.
 Opening night went off without a scuffle, the show received rave reviews, was standing room only and Baker was named the NAACP's Woman Of The Year.

 The two icons became friends for life.